cytoscape/py4cytoscape/doc/concepts.rst

 py4cytoscape includes operations corresponding to functions in a number of apps delivered with Cytoscape.
 However, there are many more App Store apps for which py4cytoscape provides no function.
-However, you can still call these apps' functions using the techniques described in the `Missing Functions`_ section.
+You can still call these apps' functions using the techniques described in the `Missing Functions`_ section.

 To find out which apps are automation-enabled, you can visit